swissictedu/ipa-toolkit-platform/README.md

 1. Copy the `docker-compose.yml`.
 1. Make sure that the DNS is routing all subdomains to the host where the individual services run on.
 1. Replace all `example.com` with the domain where the application runs on. <br> `sed -i "s/example.com/example.ch/g" docker-compose.yml`
+1. Change contact email for SSL certificates in `traefik.yml`
 1. Configure the following environment variables:
    - `SECRET_KEY_BASE`: Generate with `rails secret`
 1. Run application system <br> `docker-compose up`